braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/amp_support.md

 Create a `service-worker.js` file with the content below, and place it in the root directory of your website.

-The code for our service work to include can be found in our [Github Repo](https://github.com/Appboy/appboy-web-sdk/blob/master/sample-build/service-worker.js).
+The code to include our service worker can be found in our [Github Repo](https://github.com/Appboy/appboy-web-sdk/blob/master/sample-build/service-worker.js).

 ## Step 5: Configure AMP Web Push HTML Element